raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 **Cons**

 * You need to stake a lot of CRO to open the greatest rebates.
+CRO is typically a little more volatile than Bitcoin and is subject to increases and decreases depending on the market.
 * Users report that the Crypto.com Visa Card isn't being issued for months after buying.
 * Crypto Earn provides lower rate of interest if you do not lock-up your cryptocurrency deposit for 3 months.

 ## Crypto.com Metal Cards

-[Crypto.com](/link/sign-up-crypto-dot-com) is one of the top cryptocurrency platforms.
-It allows you to save, transfer, and exchange between 90+ cryptocurrencies (Bitcoin, Ethereum, Cardano etc.) and your local currency (e.g. GBP, EUR, USD, and 20 other fiat currencies).

 With the [Crypto.com](/link/sign-up-crypto-dot-com) Visa Card, you can also spend your cryptocurrency anywhere that Visa is normally accepted around the world (and get up to 8% back).